GServlet/gservlet-site/content/download/_index.md

 ### Documentation

-The documentation generated with Maven is based on [Asciidoctor](http://asciidoctor.org/).
-By default only the HTML output is enabled.
+The documentation which is generated with Maven is based on [Asciidoctor](http://asciidoctor.org/).
+Only the HTML output is enabled.

     > mvn clean install -Pdocumentation